-Giovanni Trapattoni has warned his Ireland side Wednesday night's clash with Wales will be a friendly only in name.
+Giovanni Trapattoni has warned his Republic of Ireland side tomorrow's clash with Wales will be a friendly only in name.

 The Celtic rivals meet at Cardiff City Stadium with the visitors looking to build towards their crucial World Cup qualifiers against Sweden and Austria next month.